SBA Paycheck Protection Program Loan Forgiveness Resource Center

 - We strongly encourage you to keep detailed records of how your business is using PPP funds.
 Clear documentation will help you through the loan forgiveness process.

-- If you applied for a PPP loan and received funding through First Tech, we'll provide the next steps for you soon on how to prepare the forgiveness application and provide supporting documentation.
+- If you applied for a PPP loan and received funding through First Tech, you may now complete the online forgiveness application and provide supporting documentation.

-- First Tech is preparing an online loan forgiveness application.
-This process will be similar to the application for the PPP loan so you will need to have all of your information/documentation handy to complete it.
+- The forgiveness application process will be similar to the application for the PPP loan so you will need to have all of your information/documentation handy to complete it.
 Your SBA Loan Number and TIN/EIN will be required to start the application for forgiveness.

 Preparing for loan forgiveness